 2. The Complete Gettysburg Guide: walking and Driving Tours of the Battlefield, Town, Cemeteries, field Hospital Sites, and other Topics of Historical Interest by J. David Peruzzi and Steven Stanley

 You can buy a copy of an auto tour cd at the Visitor’s center, but for the same price, you can get this version that includes the cemeteries, hospitals, and the town.
 The battle spread across a very large area, and the official tour contains 16 stops.
 This version is much more extensive.

 3. The War that Forged a Nation by James McPherson

-James McPherson is a Pulitzer Prize winner historian, and this book tackles how to understand the legacy of the Civil War in the 21st century.
-Examining many of the issues at the heart of the war (racial inequality, state sovereignty, competing geographic interested, etc.), McPherson chronicles how these issues still affect society today.
+James McPherson is a Pulitzer Prize-winning historian, and this book tackles how to understand the legacy of the Civil War in the 21st century.
+Examining many of the issues at the heart of the war (racial inequality, state sovereignty, competing geographic interests, etc.), McPherson chronicles how these issues still affect society today.